-ITS assets can become obsolete even if the asset is in good physical condition and functioning as designed.
-With rapidly changing technology and expectations of the traveling public, the technological demands of the transportation system may exceed the asset's capacity to provide the necessary service.
+Technology assets (including traffic signals) can become obsolete even if the asset is in good physical condition and functioning as designed.
+With rapidly changing technology and expectations of the traveling public, technological demands of the transportation system may exceed the asset's capacity to provide the necessary service.

-For advanced technology that is commonly found in ITS assets, obsolescence is a challenge.
+For advanced technology that is commonly found in traffic signals assets, obsolescence is a challenge.
 For example, an asset can become obsolete if:

-- It needs to be replaced due to other projects (e.g., road widening). - The software or the product is no longer supported by suppliers, and software upgrades or replacement parts are unavailable. - The cost to repair becomes greater than the cost for replacement (and often improved) products. - The software is no longer compatible with new systems.
+- It needs to be replaced due to other projects (e.g., road widening). - The software or the product is no longer supported by suppliers, and software upgrades or replacement parts are unavailable. - The cost to repair becomes greater than the cost for replacement (and often improved) products. - The software is no longer compatible with new systems. - New, adopted concepts cannot be supported (such as ATSPM or transit signal priority).

-The challenge with obsolescence is that it is hard or impossible to predict.
+The challenge with obsolescence is that it is hard, if not impossible, to predict.
 It can shorten the expected life of an asset and mean that it needs replacement before it reaches the point of failure.
 Sometimes, upgrades in the asset or even software can have a net benefit to the mobility and reliability of the transportation system in addition to cost savings, even if the current setup is meeting the demands of the system.
 Agencies are starting to identify strategies and steps to better plan for obsolescence, which typically follows a risk-based approach: